Lani274/tutorial-flask-login/README.md

     return app
 ````
 Our database name is now called *database.db* and we have the database object called db.
-With db.init_app(app) we will take the database object and link it to our flask app (vgl.
+With the function db.init_app(app) we will take the database object and link it to our flask app (vgl.
 Tech With Tim 2021b).

 Inside our *models.py* file we will create our database models.
 We want to have two database models, one for our users and one for our notes.
+Therefore, we want the information to be saved seperately.
 ````python
 from . import db
 from flask_login import UserMixin